Factorization Regret mediates compositional generalization in latent space: Results

 \subsection{Experiment 1: The Cognitive Gridworld requires flexible neural dynamics}

-The Cognitive Gridworld inverts the standard dependency structure of most tasks.
-Typically, independent features of an observation space (e.g., pixels or tokens) become conditionally dependent given the realization of a latent variable (e.g., a label or concept).
 In a CG, conditioning on latent variable realizations causes observables to become independent.
 The lack of spatial or temporal correlations in the observation space yields a uniform distribution of data, such that all learnable structure is latent.
 The network performing sequential inference, referred to as the \textbf{Classifier}, consists of Long-Short-Term-Memory (LSTM) units and receives $Z$ and $\mathbf{o}_{1:T}$.
 To demonstrate that arbitrary neural dynamics that encode $Z$ and $\mathbf{o}_{1:T}$ are insufficient, we benchmark a \textbf{Fully Trained} RNN against reservoir computing (\textbf{Echo State} RNN).
 While Echo State dynamics provide random temporal features on which to learn a function of recent inputs, they suffer from fundamental limitations that may be viewed as a tradeoff between discrimination and generalization, memory and nonlinearity or recall and precision \citep{alvarez2002exact, Dambre2012InformationPC, Barak2013TheSO, Inubushi2017ReservoirCB, Tio2019DynamicalSA, Tino2024PredictiveMI}.
 As a result, we predicted that the performance of an Echo State network would resemble that of a Naive Bayesian observer.